cessen/tenthash/docs/design_rationale.md

 This does raise the question, however: can you accomplish enough diffusion with fewer than 7 rounds?

 It turns out that you can, depending on how conservative you want to be about quality.
 For example, if you only consider random inputs then 6 rounds is enough to achieve 160 bits of Shannon entropy.
-However, when considering patterned inputs, even the best optimized set of 6-round constants I found couldn't even reach 128 bits of Shannon entropy.
+However, when considering patterned inputs, even the best optimized set of 6-round constants I found couldn't reach 128 bits of Shannon entropy.
 So I decided to bump it up to 7 rounds to be on the safe side.

-Admittedly, TentHash is almost certainly being over-conservative here, and it could get a bit of a speed boost if it switched to 6 rounds.
+TentHash is perhaps being over-conservative here, and could get a bit of a speed boost if it switched to 6 rounds.
 However, my rationale for 7 rounds is that having a healthy quality margin is good given TentHash's intended use cases.
 Due to human factors, trying to ride too close to the edge of quality for the sake of performance makes unintentional compromises on quality more likely, and I wanted to stay away from that.

 ### The initial hash state.